-The Parent Information page includes lots of ways our grown-ups can support us with our learning at home, as well as some useful information about our upcoming assessments.
+The Parent Information page includes lots of ways our grown-ups can support us with our learning at home.

 On the Helpful Website page, Miss Read has uploaded some links to websites that we use in the classroom so that we can use them at home!

 Below, there is a gallery of all the exciting things we have been getting up to in Class 2.
 Please use photographs responsibly.

 Have a look at what we have been getting up to!